Statement of Faith

 The whole counsel of God, concerning all things necessary is either expressly stated in Scripture or may be deduced from them; and nothing at any time is to be added by man, by new revelations, or from the traditions of men.
 At the same time, we affirm that the inward illumination by the Spirit of God is necessary for the saving understanding of such things as are revealed in the Word of God.
 The Bible is wholly self-consistent and is to be read and understood in a normal, literal, face-value manner.
 Whereas there may be several applications of any given passage of Scripture, there is but one true interpretation (John 6:45; 7:17; 16:12-15; Galatians 1:8-9; 1 Corinthians 2:7-15; 2 Timothy 3:15-17; 2 Thessalonians 2:2; 1 John 2:20).

 We teach the grammatical-historical method of interpreting Scripture.
 Formally, this means interpreting the Bible in light of the details of the grammar and syntax as well as the historical context.
 Informally, this means taking the Bible at face-value, reading it normally as one would read other forms of common literature.
 The Bible was written in the “language of the people,” and as such should be understood that way.
-The following interpretive priorities are paramount when studying the Bible: (1) the Holy Spirit enables a person to understand Scripture; (5) the goal in Bible study is to determine the author’s original intent; (3) context determines meaning; (4) the Bible does not contradict itself; (5) the modern culture does not determine the meaning of a Bible passage; (6) the text will have one meaning, although it may have many applications; (7) the Bible relates true history; (8) ideally, one should study the original languages (Hebrew and Greek) to get the clearest meaning of Scripture.
+The following interpretive priorities are paramount when studying the Bible: (1) the Holy Spirit enables a person to understand Scripture; (2) the goal in Bible study is to determine the author’s original intent; (3) context determines meaning; (4) the Bible does not contradict itself; (5) the modern culture does not determine the meaning of a Bible passage; (6) the text will have one meaning, although it may have many applications; (7) the Bible relates true history; (8) ideally, one should study the original languages (Hebrew and Greek) to get the clearest meaning of Scripture.

 The books commonly called the Apocrypha, not being divinely inspired, are not part of the Canon of Scripture, and hold no authority.
 Rather, they are to be viewed as being on the same level as other books of merely human origin.